-5.1.
-Compare and contrast similarities and differences between different languages, reflecting, in a structured and guided way, on the ways that they function.

-5.2 Identify and apply, in a structured and guided way, knowledge and strategies to improve ability to communicate and learn English with support from others, analogue and digital tools.
+5.1 Compare and contrast similarities and differences between different languages, reflecting, in a guided way, on the ways that they function.
+5.2 Use and differentiate, in a guided way, knowledge and strategies to improve communication and learning of English.
+5.3 Record and apply progress and difficulties in their learning of English, recognising aspects they need to improve and participating in self-evaluation like that suggested in the European Language Portfolio (ELP).

-5.3.
-Identify and explain, in a structured and guided way, progress and difficulties with learning English.